bootkemp/DevOps/GoogleCloud.md

 	34f194bb85ea  latest  2019-06-06T20:34:45

-12. To pull from Container Registry, use the command:
+To pull from Container Registry, use the command:

 	docker pull [HOSTNAME]/[PROJECT-ID]/[IMAGE]:[TAG]

-13. To run the docker container

 To test your container image using your local Docker engine, run the following command:

 	docker run --rm -p 8000:8050 asia.gcr.io/apps-bc4f3/car-showroom

-13. Clean up
+Clean up:

 To avoid incurring charges to your GCP account for the resources used in this quickstart:

 Run the following command to delete the Docker image from Container Registry.

 	gcloud container images delete asia.gcr.io/apps-bc4f3/car-showroom --force-delete-tags